zacharski/database-course/README.md

 Often when you are applying for a job, you are given a timed programming task.
 The core competency task is designed to help you prepare for this.
 The tasks involves writing a backend for a web service in JavaScript and PostgreSQL.
 You can take the test at any time (after you meet the prerequisites), but once you start you will have four hours to complete it.

-## Oral Exam (optional)

-The oral exam takes the form of a technical job interview related to the topics covered in the course.
-It is conducted over Zoom and will be around 10-20 minutes long.
-You can take the exam anytime after you meet the prerequisites.

 ## Mastery Learning